 How do you level up?

-After beating Iudex Gundyr, you’ll be able to proceed through the doors, which will lead you to the Firelink Shrine.
+After beating Iudex Gundyr, you can proceed through the doors leading to the Firelink Shrine.
 To level up, speak to the woman standing by the bonfire, who’s known as the Firekeeper.

 Now that you can level up your character, you need to understand that there are many directions you can go with your character.
-There are many attributes you can level up, each of them providing you with a boost to one of your character’s stats.
+You can level up many attributes, each of them providing a boost to one of your character’s stats.

 Here are all the attribute points in the game:

 - Vigor – Increases HP